Professional Negligence Claims against Solicitors and Other Professionals

 - Failing to advise on funding options including the availability of legal aid;

 - Instructing inappropriate experts;

 - Failing to appreciate long term effects of injuries;

 - Failing to advise as to provisional damages;

 - Failing to bring a claim against all appropriate parties

 When is a Solicitor Liable for Professional Negligence?

 A Solicitor is required to exercise reasonable skill and care.
 In the event that the work undertaken falls below the standard that is reasonably expected, a claim might result if a financial loss is suffered.
-In order to successfully bring a claim, it is necessary to overcome various preliminary obstacles.
+In order to successfully bring a claim against a negligent solicitor, it is necessary to overcome various preliminary obstacles.
 These include:-

 - To ensure that the claim is not out of time;

 - Whether the Solicitor owed a duty of care or was in breach of contract;